India calls upon Pakistan for Kulbhushan Jadhav's release, repatriation

-New Delhi [India], July 18 (ANI): Calling the ICJ verdict a vindication of its stand, India on Thursday called upon Pakistan to release and repatriate Kulbhushan Jadhav, a day after the International Court of Justice asked the neighbouring country to review and reconsideration of his conviction and the death sentence imposed on him.
+New Delhi (India, July 18 (AN): Calling the ICJ verdict a vindication of its stand, India on Thursday called upon Pakistan to release and repatriate Kulbhushan Jadhav, a day after the International Court of Justice asked the neighbouring country to review and reconsider its verdict of conviction and death sentence imposed on him.

 He said the government will vigorously continue its efforts to ensure Kulbhushan Jadhav's safety and well being, as well as his early return to India, adding that the judgement is not only a vindication for India and Jadhav but for all those who believe in the rule of law and sanctity of international conventions.

-Amid thumping of desks by members, Jaishankar said the government welcomed the world court's verdict.
+Amid thumping of desks by the members including UPA Chairperson Sonia Gandhi and other opposition leaders, Jaishankar said the government welcomed the world court's verdict.

 "The House, I am sure, will join me in this landmark judgement.
 The sentiments, I express in this matter, are those of the entire House and indeed of the entire nation," he asserted.